itssamuelrowe/zen-website/content/docs/packages.md

 Further, without packages you would need to make sure that the name you choose for your classes are different from the class names chosen by other programmers.
 In fact, the Zen API consists of hundreds of classes.
 It would be impossible to find a unique name for each of these classes.
-This is why, the Zen API is ogranized as packages.
+This is why, the Zen Standard API is ogranized as packages.

-+++
-title = "Creating Packages"
-weight = 2
-+++
+## Creating Packages

 If you do not create a package, your classes are stored in the default package, which is why you were able to create classes so far.
 The default package has no